wate-labs/wate/README.md

   SUITE        name of the suite

 OPTIONS
-  -d, --dry                    perform a dry run without emitting requests -h, --help                   show CLI help
+  -c, --captures               print captured values for each request -d, --dry                    perform a dry run without emitting requests -h, --help                   show CLI help
   -p, --parameters=parameters  use given parameter name and value in request